 - Maytahes (one-day-old) – after the fish is cleaned and opened up, it will be marinated in salt, vinegar, and garlic and then laid out under the sun for a day to dry.

-This is a dish that my father used to prepare a lot for our family (he cooks it real good!).
+This is a dish that my father used to prepare a lot for our family and it’s one of my favorites!
 This is made of preserved gabi (taro) stalks which could technically last for years.

 As a typical Batanes food, the gabi stalks are first soaked in water.
-Afterwards, it will be cut and minced and then cooked together with pork and patola (or sponge gourd).
+Afterward, it will be cut and minced and then cooked together with pork and patola (or sponge gourd).

 You could surely think of it as another version of laing, a Bicol specialty in the Philippines.